matryer/xbar/README.md

     echo "---"
     ...

-### Tested languages
+### Supported languages

-Anything that can write to standard out is supported, but here is a list that have been explicitly tested.
+Anything that can write to standard out is supported, but here is a list that have been explicitly tested, along with some helpful tips.

 1. Ruby
    - Status: Working